cat-astrophic/arxiv_covid/README.md

-this repository is for a working paper on the effect of covid-19 on the intersection of gender and scholarly production
+this allows the user to scrape metadata for all papers published to the arxiv